adithyarao3103/BFSS-CPPCODE/README.md

-# BFSS Model on the Lattice
+# BFSS Model on the Lattice - Report

 ## The Model